jpritikin/coach/content/docs/me/psychoactive/_index.md

 Psychedelics are not for everybody.
 {{< /hint >}}

-## Predicting Your Reaction Psychedelics
+## Predicting Your Reaction to Psychedelics

 Your reaction to a psychedelic strongly depends on the willingness of your Parts to get quiet.
 See my discussion of [effortless meditation]({{< relref "untie" >}}) to learn more about Parts